b-jesch/service.rpm/README.md

             <visible>System.CanPowerDown + System.HasAddon(service.rpm)</visible>
         </item>

 Don’t forget to store.
 Remember that you have to repeat this when the skin has updated.
+The skin "Estuary Mod V2" has this already implemented.

 Please send Comments and Bugreports to birger.jesch@gmail.com